muratk3n/thirdwave/en/README.md

 Out[1]: '30 Kwh from 25 m2 area'
 ```

+A house in US used 28.9 kWh per day (EIA, in 2017).
+25 m2 is enough to
-25 m2 is enough to power the house (ignoring storage efficiency).
+power the house (ignoring storage efficiency).

 ---